The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Main results.

 ~

 Under which conditions does the infinite volume Gibbs measure $\nu$ corresponding to the local specification $\{\mathbb{E}^{\Lambda,\omega}\}_{\Lambda\subset\subset \mathbb{Z},\omega \in \Omega}$ of (\ref{eq218Papchap6++}) satisfies the Log-Sobolev inequality?
 We present a strategy to solve this problem.
-As we will see, hypothesis (H0$'$), together with (H1), (H2), (H3), mentioned before, as well as
+As we will see, hypothesis (H1), together with (C1) imply the $q$ Log-Sobolev inequality for the infinite dimensional Gibbs measure.
+We will focus on measures on the one dimensional lattice, but our result can also be easily extended on trees.

 ~